SQE Exemptions: Overview

-The Solicitors Qualifying Examination (SQE) route to qualifying as a solicitor of England and Wales allows aspiring solicitors to qualify upon completion of the following steps:
+The Solicitors Qualifying Examination (SQE) route to becoming a solicitor in England and Wales involves the following steps:

 Exemption meaning